A decade ago, a financial crisis hit the American economy hard and pushed the banking sector into a full-fledged crisis.

 A flat yield curve often expresses investor pessimism about the future.

 An inverted yield curve, in which long-term rates dip lower than short-term rates, has been deadly accurate in predicting economic downturns.

 For now, though, in my opinion, the banks are in a good spot and a universe away from the dark days of the US financial crisis.

-This material is from Interactive Brokers Asset Management and is being posted with Interactive Brokers Asset Management’s permission.
+This material is from Interactive Advisors Asset Management and is being posted with Interactive Advisor Asset Management’s permission.
 The views expressed in this material are solely those of the author and IBKR is not endorsing or recommending any investment or trading discussed in the material.
 This material is not and should not be construed as an offer to sell or the solicitation of an offer to buy any security.
 To the extent that this material discusses general market activity, industry or sector trends or other broad based economic or political conditions, it should not be construed as research or investment advice.
 To the extent that it includes references to specific securities, commodities, currencies, or other instruments, those references do not constitute a recommendation to buy, sell or hold such security.
 This material does not and is not intended to take into account the particular financial conditions, investment objectives or requirements of individual customers.
 Before acting on this material, you should consider whether it is suitable for your particular circumstances and, as necessary, seek professional advice.